-The film's central thesis is an explicit and brutal critique of extreme economic inequality and the exploitative nature of unchecked capitalism, directly aligning with progressive ideology.
+The film's central thesis is an explicit and stark critique of extreme economic inequality and the predatory nature of capitalism, framing it as a systemic problem that exploits the vulnerable for the entertainment of a detached elite.

 Squid Game is an original series, not an adaptation or reboot of pre-existing material.
 All characters were created for the show, meaning there are no instances of characters established as one gender in prior canon being portrayed as a different gender.